sambai-dev/BaiOS/PRODUCT.md

 ## Users

 The primary audience is prospective B2B software clients and collaborators evaluating Sam Bai's judgment, range, and ability to move from an unclear software question to a working product.
-Hiring teams and peers are a secondary audience and should still be able to reach the résumé, GitHub, and LinkedIn without the portfolio presenting Sam primarily as a junior job seeker.
+Hiring teams and peers are a secondary audience and should still be able to reach the résumé, GitHub, and LinkedIn.

 ## Product Purpose